apple/coremltools/docs-guides/source/opt-stable-diffusion.md

 --latent-h 64 --latent-w 64 -o output-xl-512
 ```

-The largest model within SDXL is the UNet model, measuring `4.8 GB` in size in `float16` precision.
+The largest model within SDXL is the UNet model, measuring `4.8 GB` in size with `float16` precision.
 This is too big for running on iPhones or iPads.
 In order to deploy this model, we need to compress it.
 For the purpose of this tutorial we will use a fixed prompt - _“cat in a tuxedo, oil on canvas”_, to compare output images produced by different model variants [^1].

 Execute the following command to generate image from the baseline SDXL pipeline using CoreML models generated above: